 If you use other brand drives, you can probably Google up the relevant link pretty easily.

-An additional thing one can do is to add an item in iCal to set an alarm to go off a month before the warranty is up to check the drive.
+An additional thing one can do is to add a reminder in your calendar a month before the warranty is up to check the drive.